-“Lampshading” is one of my favorite and least favorite writer tricks: It’s where you acknowledge a shortcoming in your plot through some dialogue, usually jokey, as a way of winking at the audience and moving on.
+“Lampshading” is one of my favourite and least favourite writer tricks: It’s where you acknowledge a shortcoming in your plot through some dialogue, usually jokey, as a way of winking at the audience and moving on.
 Yes, I know this is a giant hole in my story, but I couldn’t come up with a solution, so let’s have characters make a meta-statement on it, and we’ll all feel clever then, because meta is fancy.
 An inoffensive lampshade would be when, say, Lost characters toward the end of season 1 remark on how strange it is that none of those other background people on the island seem to do much except follow the main characters from beach to cave and back again.
 An annoying lampshade would be if someone on Lost during the final season said, “Hey, too bad none of these plot strands that people have dedicated their entire lives to decoding will never amount to anything.
 Talk about lost!
 Ha ha!”
 Of course, no one really did that, but it wasn’t because it wasn’t true.Jennifer Keishin Armstrong

-Also known as Spotlighting, sometimes as ‘Cousin Larry Trick’.
-See TVTropes for more information.
+Also known as Spotlighting, sometimes as ‘The Cousin Larry Trick’.
+Here’s the Lampshade Hanging entry at TV Tropes.

 GUARD #1: You’re using coconuts!

 GUARD #1: You’ve got two empty halves of coconut and you’re bangin’ ’em together.

 “…If you’re wondering how he eats and breathes, and other science facts; Just repeat to yourself it’s just a show, you should really just relax…”From the theme song to Mystery Science Theater 3000, effectively ironing over the pesky scientific impossibilities.

 Whereas writers talk about ‘lampshading’, the world of academia uses a different set of terminology.
 In this case, the comedians are playing with framing in a metafictive, possibly Postmodern way.